PSSRA/pssra.github.io/content/join/bylaws.md

 7. To hold office in the Chapter Central Committee for which they meet the administrative requirements.
 8. To participate in any binding petition measures to pass a resolution or amendment to the Bylaws.

-## SECTION THREE: IN-PERSON EVENT ATTENDANCE REQUIREMENTS
+## SECTION FIVE: IN-PERSON EVENT ATTENDANCE REQUIREMENTS

 The CCC may elect to gate some non-educational Chapter resources and discussion fora behind attending an in-person educational event, requirements for which are at the CCC and firearms training committee's discretion.
 At the CCC and firearms training committees discretion, the CCC may choose an expiration period after a member's last in-person class attendance at which time the member loses access to these non-educational resources.

-## SECTION FOUR: GOOD STANDING
+## SECTION SIX: GOOD STANDING

 All Chapter members of the national Organization must remain in good standing with the Organization, and continue to appear on rosters as provided from the Organization to the Chapter Secretary.

 Chapter local comrades must maintain direct donations to the Chapter as determined by the Chapter Treasurer and approved by the CCC, or request waivers of same, with written procedures for doing so established by the Chapter Treasurer and approved by the CCC and available to all members.

-## SECTION FIVE: EXPULSION
+## SECTION SEVEN: EXPULSION

 A member or local comrade may lose their role in the Chapter by resigning or by expulsion from the group.